 [Jeopardy music plays softly:]

 Answer: Multiculturalism.
-Question: Name something else that can't co-exist?
+Question: What is something else that can't co-exist?

 And it cannot.
-It’s a contradiction.
-Multiculturalism is the death of culture.
+Multiculturalism is a contradiction.
+It is the death of culture.

 By refusing America’s identity and traditions, the multiculturalists will eventually destroy what drew them to America in the first place – that which is uniquely America.
 And ultimately America.